raysin1/Appletify/README.md

 # Installation
-*It may take a while for the theme to be available on Marketplace.
-You can install it manually on the meantime*
 1. Get [Spicetify](https://spicetify.app/docs/getting-started)
 2. Run `iwr -useb https://raw.githubusercontent.com/spicetify/marketplace/main/resources/install.ps1 | iex && spicetify config current_theme marketplace` on Terminal
 3. Go to **Marketplace** > **Themes**, find **Appletify** and install.